 Woman keeps husband’s heart beating after cardiac arrest

-Leanne Griffiths performed CPR on her husband Sam, 33, for 15 minutes after he suffered a heart attack in his sleep
+Leanne Griffiths performed CPR on her husband Sam, 33, for 15 minutes after his heart stopped in his sleep

 A woman who performed life-saving CPR on her husband after he suffered a cardiac arrest in his sleep says she’s “haunted” by the ordeal.